Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Quantum Markov semigroups via group transference

-where $h$ and the $a_j$ are selfadjoint operators in $\Bcal(\Hcal)$, where the $u_i$ are unitary operators on $\Hcal$ and where the $\kappa_i$ are positive real numbers. \end{enumerate} \end{theorem} The generators of the form given by \Cref{eq_theo_convQMS} are thus the sum of three parts: \begin{itemize} \item The first part corresponds to a unitary evolution with generator given by $\Bcal(\Hcal)\ni x\mapsto i[h,x]$ where $h$ is selfadjoint; \item A diffusive part, given by
+where $h$ and the $a_j$ are self-adjoint operators in $\Bcal(\Hcal)$, where the $u_i$ are unitary operators on $\Hcal$ and where the $\kappa_i$ are positive real numbers. \end{enumerate} \end{theorem} Remark that in quantum information terms, the theorem above characterizes the generators of quantum dynamical semigroups consisting of mixed unitary channels.
+The generators of the form given by \Cref{eq_theo_convQMS} are thus the sum of three parts: \begin{itemize} \item The first part corresponds to a unitary evolution with generator given by $\Bcal(\Hcal)\ni x\mapsto i[h,x]$ where $h$ is self-adjoint; \item A diffusive part, given by

 where the $a_j$ are self-adjoint operators.
 Any such family $\{a_j\}$ is a H\"ormander system for the sub-Lie algebra that they generate, as elements of the unitary group $ \mathcal{U}(\Hcal)$ of $\Hcal$.
 Consequently the result of \Cref{sect12} applies. \item A jump part, given by